Effective medium theory for second-gradient elasticity with chirality: Homogenization of the second-gradient continuum

 The proof of \propref{prop:properties} can be found in reference \cite{CDG08}.
-We draw the readers attention to property {\it viii}. which deals with unfolding higher gradients (and shows the true usefulness of the unfolding method).
-The proof of property {\it viii}. can be found in reference \cite[Theorem 3.6, pg.
+We draw the readers attention to property {\it IX}. which deals with unfolding higher gradients (and shows the true usefulness of the unfolding method).
+The proof of property {\it IX}. can be found in reference \cite[Theorem 3.6, pg.
 1603]{CDG08}.